 Bring to summer picnics, spring gatherings, make for birthday parties year round.
 This treat is versatile, and the ingredients are easy to source.

-Strawberry Coconut Lime Cream Pie is Gluten-free, grain-free, egg-free, nut-free, dairy-free and has an easy Keto variation.
+Strawberry Coconut Lime Cream Pie is Gluten-free, Low FODMAP, grain-free, egg-free, nut-free, dairy-free and has an easy Keto variation.

 To make it Keto, simply use low carb liquid sweetener in place of the Paleo sweetener.